flotpython/webintro/notebooks/33-js-overview.md

 * you may come across older-school code that uses other techniques
 * typically involving a `prototype` thingy
 * here again for new code you should stick to the new idiom
-* except in case of constraints, like support for older browsers

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## `console.log`